Injured by a Defective Bike or Component? How to Make a Claim

 If you have bought a bicycle from a trader in the UK, you have certain rights under the Sale of Goods Act 1979.
 The Act states that products purchased must be of satisfactory quality, fit for purpose, and accurately described.

-Any fault in your bicycle would mean that the trader has not met the Sale of Goods Act.
+Any fault in your bicycle would mean that the trader is in breach of the Sale of Goods Act.
 The trader has failed in their duty of care to provide you with a product that is fit for purpose.

 Although the bicycle fault was most likely due to the manufacturing process, your contract on purchasing the bike is with the retailer - not the manufacturer.
 The retailer has sold you a faulty product, and therefore they are liable for the injury it has caused.